azimuttapp/azimutt/libs/aml/docs/relation.md

   content text
 ```

-But this can become painful as the number of commentable entities grows, keeping everything consistent or getting all the comments from a user.
+But this can become painful as the number of commentable entities grows, to keep everything consistent or to get all the comments from a user.

-Instead, you can create a single comment entity targeting different entities, depending on an attribute value (discriminator):
+Instead, you can create a single comment entity targeting different entities depending on another attribute value (discriminator):

 ```aml
 posts